mddazure/subnet-peering/README.md

 ![images](/images/subnet-peering-left.png)

-The only indication that this is *not* a full vnet peering, is the peered IP address space - this is the subnet IP range of the remote subnet(s)
+The only indication that this is *not* a full vnet peering, is the peered IP address space - this is the subnet IP range of the remote subnet(s).

 ![images](/images/subnet-peering-left-ip-space.png)